 The EWG includes experts in the field of ethics of human subjects’ research as well as the HPTN Leadership and Operations Center which serves as a resource to protocol teams.
 The EWG provides practical recommendations as well as state-of-the-art information to the Network.

 The Ethics Working Group (EWG) informs the design and implementation of HPTN research.
 Members of the EWG actively participate in the review of new concepts and protocols and each HPTN protocol team includes an EWG representative to assist with the ethical issues that may arise in real-time.

 - To provide ethics review of concepts and protocols in development

-- To provide expertise and technical assistance to the HPTN in implementing components of the Ethics Guidance for Research, including, for example, research ethics training and capacity building (for research teams, sites, and community groups) and improving the informed consent process
+- To provide expertise and technical assistance to the HPTN in implementing components of the Ethics Guidance for Research

 - To serve as a resource for information and material that facilitates ethical research practices, which may include serving as a liaison with other entities/networks conducting HIV prevention research.